not-jafar/not-jafar/README.md

 [](https://github.com/jafar#-fun-fact)

-I love coding when it feels natural—just vibing with music, typing away without thinking too hard.
+I love coding when it feels natural, just vibing with music, typing away without thinking too hard.
 That’s the sweet spot I aim for.

 ## 📫 How to reach me